 This is second order system with two real poles, located at -5 and -6.
 Our general goal will be to speed up the response of the system and produce a system with a steady state error for a unit step input of 0.1 or less, a percent overshoot of 10% or less, and a settling time of less than 1 second.
 To keep things reasonable, assume we want $k \le 10$ for all designs, however the values of k_p , k_i , and k_d may individually be larger than 10.
-You must write down the values of k_p , k_i , and k_d for each of the following designs and include these in the captions for the figures.

 You need to use the zero/pole/gain format for the compensators.
-To do this click on $Edit \rightarrow SISO$ Tool Preferences \rightarrow Options and click on zero/pole/gain.
+To do this click on $Edit \rightarrow SISO\ Tool$ Preferences \rightarrow Options and click on zero/pole/gain.